 That’s a question city leaders and public health experts are eager to answer as the rate of opioid-related overdose climbs in U.S. communities big and small.

 A large body of research suggests that medicalizing the consumption of illegal narcotics can be an effective public health strategy.
 Providing clean tools prevents infectious diseases like HIV and Hepatitis C from spreading.
 And, when combined with a suite of supportive services for homeless or addicted residents, safe injection sites can create a life-saving pipeline between an addicted population and community health professionals.
-But not all the research is consistent: One recent—potentially flawed—meta-analysis found that while drug-related crimes did decrease around sites, there was “no effect on overdose mortality or syringe/equipment sharing.”
+But not all the research is consistent: One recent—flawed—meta-analysis found that while drug-related crimes did decrease around sites, there was “no effect on overdose mortality or syringe/equipment sharing.”
+That study has since been retracted due to methodological weaknesses.

 Studies on the impact of Vancouver’s first supervised injection facility, Insite, have shown that it reduced litter, discarded syringes in the streets, and the number of people injecting in public.
 Self-reported data from the site indicated fewer instances of needle-sharing.
 “It’s a pretty naïve expectation that people arrive at a site and are so-called cured of their addictions,” Mark Tyndall, the executive director of British Columbia’s Center for Disease Control who helped open the city’s first injection site, told KIRO Radio.
 But the sites aren’t supposed to stop drug use—they’re supposed to stop people from dying.